 Living in a Residence Hall

-Students from many different backgrounds and cultures come together to build their "community" at Gonzaga University.
+Students from many different backgrounds and cultures come together to build their community at Gonzaga University.
 There are standards of conduct for living in a residence hall.
-Each student is challenged to take these standards and internalize them for his or her own individual success and the success of the community.
+Students are challenged to take these standards and internalize them for their own success and the success of the community.
 Residents will be expected to follow the guidelines for quiet hours and courtesy hours.
 When the actions of residents interfere with the learning environment, each member of the community is expected to challenge those actions.
 The Residence Hall Staff will be available to help the community maintain a good academic environment.

-The standards include state and local laws regarding the possession and use of alcohol and illegal drugs, including marijuana.
+The standards include Federal, state, and local laws regarding the possession and use of alcohol and illegal drugs, including marijuana.

 Students who are contacted for violations of these community standards are subject to disciplinary action, including removal from the residence hall and other university sanctions.
 For more information about behavior expectations, please refer to the community standards section.